-Adjustments were made to correct errors in the original version of the council's financial statements presented for audit, including adjustments to restate prior period balances.
+Adjustments were made to correct errors in the original version of the council's financial statements presented for audit.

 Misstatements related to this risk which remained uncorrected in the final, published version of the financial statements were reported in our final update report presented to the audit committee meeting on 23 November 2023.